-Since the majority of air duct noises are as a result of air handling units and generated vibrations, there are a few other alternative solutions which are designed to deal with these specific problems – of course, if they have been accurately addressed and diagnosed.
+Since the majority of air duct noises are a result of air handling units and generated vibrations, there are a few other alternative solutions that are designed to deal with these specific problems – of course, if they have been accurately addressed and diagnosed.

 - Flexible duct connectors (compensators)

-They act as a sound dampener, reducing vibrations and sounds through the production of expansion joints and compensators which absorb sound.
+They act as a sound dampener, reducing vibrations and sounds through the production of expansion joints and compensators that absorb sound.